Nuclear facility – Douglas Point Waste Facility

 - Environmental monitoring: Independent environmental monitoring results collected by the CNSC from the Bruce Nuclear Generating Site, where the facility is located

 - Federal, provincial and municipal monitoring programs: List of monitoring programs managed by other levels of government

 - Radionuclide release data: External CNL dataset in the Open Government catalogue for information on releases from DPWF

-The CNSC oversees licensee emergency planning and works with local, provincial, other federal and international authorities to ensure the health and safety of Canadians and the environment.
+The CNSC oversees licensee emergency planning and works with other levels of government to ensure the health and safety of Canadians.
 We also conduct and review health studies on various areas associated with the production, possession or use of nuclear substances.